-Through Kindred Souls Canine Center LLC, we were the first to design a Therapy Class and through Chris Lehmann we became involved with Bright and Beautiful Therapy Dogs.
-Therapy class is offered to Kindred Souls graduates of the schools Basic Obedience.
+Kindred Souls Canine Center LLC was the first to design a Therapy Class and we soon became involved with Bright and Beautiful Therapy Dogs.
+Therapy class is offered to Kindred Souls graduates of the school’s Basic Obedience class.

 Pre-Requisite: Basic Obedience and Evaluation.
 Kindred Souls Canine Center was one of the first in New Jersey to offer this course in preparation for obtaining Therapy Dog Certification.
 We strive to create Therapy Dogs who are not only stimulating companions but highly skilled workers.
 It has always been our belief that with greater training these dogs will be allowed increased access to facilities that would benefit from this type of program.
 The course consists of a combination of desensitizing exercises and upper level command training.
 Our dogs leave this course ready to handle any public situation with a controlled and appropriate response.